 Play A Thanksgiving Secret Message Bath Game!

-I gathered up all my supplies and headed to the bathroom.
+I gathered up all my supplies and headed to the kids’ bathroom.
 With the water running to fill the tub, I threw in all the turkeys to get them wet.
-One by one I picked a turkey from the water, dabbed some orange paint on to cover the letter, and randomly stuck it onto the wall above the tub.
+One by one I picked a turkey from the water, dabbed some orange paint on with a paint brush to cover the letter, and randomly stuck it onto the wall above the tub.
 Foam sticks when wet.
 I also floated the 2 turkey basters in the tub for the kids to find.
 They were only $1/each at Dollar Tree and I know we will be using them a LOT for fine motor skills practice!